 - Cable connectors, keys & stoppers are included

-- All parts are stored in a stylish case
+- All parts of this wooden knitting needles set are stored in a stylish case.

 - The convenience of having different combinations

-- The cable color is dark and can make counting stitches difficult on the cable
+- The cable color is dark and makes counting stitches difficult

 - Not as pointy as a lace tip